PhilipNelson5/math4610/hw2/7-secant/manual.md

 **Usage/Example:**

-The routine has two arguments needed to return the values of the precision in terms of the smallest number that can be represented.
-Since the code is written in terms of a Fortran subroutine, the values of the machine machine epsilon and the power of two that gives the machine epsilon.
-Due to implicit Fortran typing, the first argument is a single precision value and the second is an integer.

 The following is an example using two functions, \\(f(x) = x^2 - 3\\) and \\(g(x) = sin(\pi \cdot x)\\).
 {% highlight c++ %}
 int main()